ja en

 Here’s how it starts out: rough and dirty, without a trace of shine.

-First, we scrubbed the part in various directions with a wire brush.
+First, scrub the part in various directions with a wire brush.

-Even with just the wire brushing completed, it’s pretty shin
+Even with just the wire brushing completed, it’s already pretty shiny!

 polish5.jpg